TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 }
 ```

 If any inner scope fails to call `IExecutionScope.Complete()`, then any ongoing the transaction is rolled back, and any further database interaction with the DbContext results in a `TransactionAbortedException`.
-This helps avoid accidentally committing partial changes, which could have left the database in an invalid state.
+This helps avoid accidentally committing partial changes, which could otherwise leave the database in an inconsistent state.

 #### Controlling Scope Nesting

 Scope nesting can be controlled by explicitly passing an `AmbientScopeOption` to `ExecuteInDbContextScopeAsync()`, or by [changing](#defaultscopeoption) the default value on registration.

-`AmbientScopeOption.JoinExisting`, the default, causes the encompassing scope to be joined if there is one.
+- `AmbientScopeOption.JoinExisting`, the default, causes the encompassing scope to be joined if there is one.

-`AmbientScopeOption.NoNesting` throws an exception if an encompassing scope is present.
+- `AmbientScopeOption.NoNesting` throws an exception if an encompassing scope is present.

-`AmbientScopeOption.ForceCreateNew` obscures any encompassing scopes, pretending they do not exist until the new scope is disposed.
+- `AmbientScopeOption.ForceCreateNew` obscures any encompassing scopes, pretending they do not exist until the new scope is disposed.

 ### Options